nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/cross-origin-resource-sharing-cors.md

 ## Making sure the contribution is taken into account

-To debug your CORS configuration, you might use `cURL`&nbsp;and look at the response.
+To debug your CORS configuration, you might use `cURL` and look at the response.
 If you haven't blocked OPTIONS method, you should test with the preflight request for an expected POST request:

 {{#> panel type='code' heading='Simulate preflight request'}}